-401(k) Changes Coming in 2026: What High Earners Need to Know About Roth Catch-Up Contributions
+What High Earners Need to Know About Roth Catch-Up Contributions in 2026

 Catch-up contributions allow workers age 50 and older to save more than the standard annual limit in their employer-sponsored retirement plans.
-For 2026, the regular contribution limit for 401(k) plans will rise to $24,500, and the catch-up limit will increase to $8,000.
-If you’re between ages 60 and 63, you’ll have access to an enhanced “super catch-up” of $11,250, giving you a chance to accelerate savings during your peak earning years.
+For 2026, the regular contribution limit for 401(k) plans rose to $24,500, and the catch-up limit increased to $8,000.
+If you’re between ages 60 and 63, you have access to an enhanced “super catch-up” of $11,250, giving you a chance to accelerate savings during your peak earning years.

 Under the new rule, if your prior-year wages exceed $150,000, all catch-up contributions must be Roth contributions made with after-tax dollars.
 That means you’ll pay income tax upfront on these contributions, but withdrawals in retirement will be tax-free.
 If your employer does not offer a Roth 401(k) option, you cannot make catch-up contributions at all.